 Oroville is a very small city located in the state of Washington.
 With a population of 1,852 people and two associated neighborhoods, Oroville is the 228th largest community in Washington.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.04% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Oroville telecommute to their jobs.
+Overall, about 15.04% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small city, Oroville does not have a public transit system used by locals to get to and from work.
+Oroville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Oroville in 2022 was $21,276, which is low income relative to Washington and the nation.
 This equates to an annual income of $85,104 for a family of four.
 However, Oroville contains both very wealthy and poor people as well.